-Exciting Prizes for the winning films are on offer and the top 10 selected films will be screened at EMIFF itself during the week of 23-29th of October where filmmakers will be invited to attend and network with top industry professionals and audiences alike.
+Exciting Prizes for the winning films are on offer and the top 10 selected films will be screened at EMIFF itself during the week of 27th October - 2nd November 2021 where filmmakers will be invited to attend and network with top industry professionals and audiences alike.

-Competition entrants will have 48 hours to write, shoot, edit and upload their film to EMIFF48HR.
+Competition entrants will then have 48 hours to write, shoot, edit and upload their film to EMIFF48HR

 The length of the film must be max 7mins long including credits.